-Note: The Matrox audio-extension board is not configurable through this user interface.
+A Note: The Matrox audio-extension board is not configurable through this user interface.

 - Device n: Shows the name of the audio card. - Mode: Refers to the audio mode of the Matrox board.
-Options are:
+Options are: - Embedded: Captures audio from the Live video input connectors and is made available to the Viz Engine audio mixer, to mix it with other audio sources.
+Then output as embedded audio on the live video output connectors.

-- Embedded: Audio is captured from the Live video input connectors and made available to the Viz Engine audio mixer, to mix it with other audio sources.
-Then output as embedded audio on the live video output connectors. - · AES: Audio is captured from the AES input connectors and made available to the Viz Engine audio mixer, to mix it with other audio sources.
-Then output on the AES output - Embedded -> AES: Embedded audio is captured from the live video input connectors and made available to the Viz Engine audio mixer, to mix it with other audio sources.
-Then output on the AES output connectors. - · AES -> Embedded: Audio is captured from the AES input connectors and made available to the Viz Engine audio mixer, to mix it with other audio sources.
-Then output as embedded audio on the live video output connectors. - · Loop: Audio is looped through.
-No audio is mixed. - Default: Audio is captured, but no output on the Matrox card.
+- AES: Captures audio from the AES input connectors and is made available to the Viz Engine audio mixer, to mix it with other audio sources.
+Then output on the AES output connectors. - Embedded -> AES: Captures embedded audio from the live video input connectors and is made available to the Viz Engine audio mixer, to mix it with other audio sources.
+Then output on the AES output connectors. - AES -> Embedded: Captures audio from the AES input connectors and is made available to the Viz Engine audio mixer, to mix it with other audio sources.
+Then output as embedded audio on the live video output connectors. - · Loop: Loops audio through.
+No audio is mixed. - · Default: Captures audio, but no output on the Matrox card.

-5.4.3 Manual Audio Configuration
+7.4.3 Manual Audio Configuration